dichaelen/ContainersOnAzure_IntroLab/README.md

 ## Create Kubernetes cluster

-Use the [az aks create](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az_aks_create) command to create an AKS cluster.
+Use the `az aks create` command to create an AKS cluster.
 The following example creates a cluster named myAKSCluster with three nodes.
 This takes about 10 minutes, so grab a cup of coffee, read the documentation: https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes or watch a video: https://channel9.msdn.com/Shows/Azure-Friday/Container-Orchestration-Simplified-with-Managed-Kubernetes-in-Azure-Container-Service-AKS...

 ```
 az aks create --resource-group <myResourceGroup> --location westeurope --name myAKSCluster --node-count 3 --generate-ssh-keys --debug
 ```

-To manage a Kubernetes cluster, use [kubectl][kubectl], the Kubernetes command-line client.
+To manage a Kubernetes cluster, use `kubectl`, the Kubernetes command-line client.

 If you're using Azure Cloud Shell, kubectl is already installed.
 You should already have installed the kubectl as part of the pre-reqa, if not you can use this command: